famouswelshman/16bit-reviews/README.md

 # Media Credits

 # Other Credits
+StartBootstrap - E-Commerce template downloaded and customozed for project

 ## Libraries used
 * Flask a framework of Python used to build the web application.